-The Lemonade diet is becoming rapidly popular again.
+The Lemonade diet is rapidly becoming popular again.
 It was initially known as Master Cleanse Diet.
 This diet was created in 1940s and then updated in 1976.
-The diet was not started as a weight-loss diet, but the weight-loss in high-profile celebrities while on this diet has made this diet a popular weight loss fad.
+The diet was not started as a weight-loss diet, but the weight-loss obsession among high-profile celebrities made this diet a popular weight loss fad.

-The aim of Lemonade Diet is to flush out the toxins from your body, accumulated due to unhealthy diet, inadequate physical activity, and negative thinking.
+The aim of a lemonade diet is to flush out the toxins from your body accumulated due to unhealthy diet, inadequate physical activity, and negative thinking.
 It is supposed to clean not only the kidneys, but the digestive tract, glands, joints, muscles, and blood, and thus promote lose weight and your health in the process.
-While on the diet you will drink six 10-ounce glasses of water mixed with organic maple syrup, freshly squeezed lemon juice, and cayenne pepper.
-You can follow the diet for a few days up to 14 days.
+When on this diet, you will have to drink six to 10-ounces of water mixed with organic maple syrup, freshly squeezed lemon juice, and cayenne pepper.
+You can follow the diet only for a few days or upto 14 days.

-According to some experts Lemonade Diet has no positive effects but has several negative ones.
+According to some experts, lemonade diet has no positive effects but has several negative ones.
 You do not need to detoxify your body as there is no evidence that your body needs it.
-The liver in human body does an excellent job of cleansing your body of any toxic substance that is present in the body.
+The liver in the human body does an excellent job of cleansing your body of any toxic substances that are present in the body.

-As the weight loss is rapid you will have problems in maintaining the weight loss.
+As weight loss becomes rapid, you will have problems in maintaining the weight loss.
 Rather than going on a crash diet to lose weight you should adapt a healthy lifestyle and eating habits.
 Diets which are very low in calories are deficient in vitamins, minerals, and other nutrients, all of which are needed for good health.

 Rather than going on diets which cause rapid weight loss you should follow a healthy lifestyle with healthy eating habits.
 Aim for slow weight loss with diet and increase in physical activity as this will result in sustained weight loss and a healthier body.